Imaan Hammam

-Imaan Hammam (Arabic: إيمان همام) (born 5 October 1996) is a Dutch model of Moroccan and Egyptian descent.
-As of 2020, she has appeared on the cover of Vogue 18 times, four times on the American edition of Vogue.
+Imaan Hammam (born 5 October 1996) is a Dutch fashion model.
+As of 2024, she has appeared on the cover of Vogue 22 times, four times on the American edition.

 She currently ranks on models.com's "Industry Icons" and was ranked on its "Top Sexiest Models" lists.
-As of 2021, she has appeared on the top four international Vogue covers: the American, Italian, French, and British editions.
+As of 2021, she has appeared on The Big Four covers of Vogue.
+Hammam is one of the most in-demand and one of the highest-paid models of her generation and currently ranks under Money and Supers on models.com.